 How long does it take to resolve a defamation lawsuit?

 The timeline to resolve a defamation lawsuit ranges from a week to 6 months for simple cases.
-Complex cases take more than 6 months to resolve.
+Complex cases in Minnesota take more than 6 months to resolve.

 What are my chances of winning a defamation case?